jmschnei/Datadukt/README.md

             * controllerId: identifier of the controller to be deleted.
         * Output: HTTP 200

-## Run the Workflow Manager ##

-RabbitMQ Docker container has to be started with the following command

-docker run -d --hostname localhost --name some-rabbit -p 5672:5672 rabbitmq:latest
+# Community

+## Support
+If you need any support, please contact us at julian.moreno_schneider@dfki.de

+## Feedback
+To give feedback, ask a question or make a feature request, you can use the [Github Discussions](https://github.com/jmschnei/Datadukt/discussions).

+Bugs are logged using the github issue system.
+To report a bug, simply [open a new issue](https://github.com/jmschnei/Datadukt/issues/new/choose).

+## Contributions

+All contributions are welcomed.

+Once you have it working, prepare a pull request against this repository.

+## Authors and acknowledgment
+This tool has been partially funded by the Lynx Project, the QURATOR Project and the SPEAKER Project.

+## License
+This tool is developed under a MIT/Apache 2.0 License.
+LINK TO THE LINCENSE

+## Project status
+The project is further developed, but only with a small amount of resources.

 # TODO #

-* Generate a docker-compose file that allows the build of Datadukt and the compose up of RabbitMQ and Datadukt.
+* Generate a docker-compose file that allows the build of Datadukt and the compose up of RabbitMQ and Datadukt